 First, this is done by analysing if citizens' votes for a given party increase when they are positioned closer to each other on issues pertaining to sustainability.
 Second, we are interested in understanding if the salience parties assign to sustainability issues moderates the effects of the positional distance on voting.
-Third, we compare the relative impact of sustainability into different dimensions (i.e. economic viability, environmental protection, social equity) and assess their individual effects on voting.
+Third, we compare the relative impact of sustainability issues on voting to other issue divides.
+Fourth, we break-down the analysis on sustainability into different dimensions (i.e. economic viability, environmental protection, social equity) and assess their individual effects on voting.
 Fifth, we examine how citizens perceive the role of the EU in managing some of the major challenges to sustainability, and the conditions under which they would be ready to support greater EU integration especially in those areas more subject to the authority of the member states.